In this section

 To make a referral via the EMR please follow the following procedure:-

-If making a referral via EMR please also page, hone or email the chaplain you are making the referral to, this will ensure a timely response to your referral, or page the Normal Hours Duty pager no. 6094
+If making a referral via EMR please also page, phone or email the chaplain you are making the referral to, this will ensure a timely response to your referral, or page the Normal Hours Duty pager no. 6094.

 Chaplains are often on the ward so please feel free to approach a chaplain and ask for assistance.